 Our four-footed friend Olivia was allowed to spend the night in our deluxe guest room, which featured a fireplace and semi-private porch.
-Better yet, she was welcomed with open arms by host Sandy Chlubna -- and the wagging tails of her dogs Thunder and Hannah.
-Olivia played with Thunder and Hannah in the inn’s back yard, outfitted with toys and pooper scoopers that made play-time and clean-up a breeze.
+Better yet, she was welcomed with open arms by host Sandy Chlubna – and the wagging tails of her dogs Thunder and Hannah.
+Olivia played with the B&B's resident pooches in the backyard, which was outfitted with toys and pooper scoopers that made playtime and cleanup a breeze.

-Except for visits to wineries and the Peninsula Players, Olivia joined us on all of our adventures during that trip.
+Except for visits to wineries and the Peninsula Players Theatre, Olivia joined us on all of our adventures during that trip.
 She hiked to lighthouses, dined al fresco on patios, even shopped at a funky pet store.
-In short, it was everything a Door County vacation should be, and we got to take our dog along too.
+In short, it was everything a Door County vacation should be, and we got to take our dog along, too.

 Though it might take a bit more planning, traveling with your dog is one of the best things about vacationing in Wisconsin.
 Unless you stay in a resort that doesn’t take dogs, pretty much all four corners of the state are dog-friendly.

 To enjoy the best vacation with your pooch, first make sure that you have pet-friendly accommodations.
-Just click the "Pets Welcome" orange checkbox on the right side of our Bed and Breakfasts, Cabins and Cottages, Condos and Vacation Homes, Hotels and Motels, or Resorts pages.
-Other resources include The Dog Friendly Web site, and Pets Allowed.
-Most destination Web sites, including Door County’s, will let you search for pup-friendly places.
-Some major hotel chains also welcome canines, including La Quinta, Sheraton and Motel 6.
+Just look for the "Pets Welcome/Inquire" feature on listings in Bed and Breakfasts, Cabins and Cottages, Condos and Vacation Homes, Hotels and Motels, or Resorts pages.

 Many dining destinations that have patios also invite dogs.
 In Door County, we took Olivia to Shipwrecked Restaurant, Brewery & Inn, and whenever we’re in Madison we just pick a patio on State Street.
 When dining al fresco and al poochie, do ask before sitting down with your dog – not all patios are pet-friendly, so inquire first.

 Hiking, running and even roller blading can be more fun with your dog.
 State parks and many local parks allow them, and there are also many off-leash dog parks to also explore.
-Some can be found at EcoAnmial.
-Or call the local convention or visitor’s bureau – they’ll give you the inside scoop on where to romp, and will often direct you to stores that hand out dog treats.
+Call the local convention or visitor’s bureau – they’ll give you the inside scoop on where to romp, and will often direct you to stores that hand out dog treats.

 • Only travel with your dog who’s well behaved.
 Dogs who howl or bark the moment you leave them alone in the hotel room often aren’t welcomed back.
 Nor are destructive dogs or dogs who are unclear about the concept of potty training.